galatea-associates/fuse-starter-java/README.md

 - Stereotype Annotations:
-  - @Component: class-level annotation
+  - @Component
   - @Service
   - @Repository
   - @Controller
   - @RestController

-  - Allows Spring to automatically detect our custom beans.
+  - These are class-level annotations that will result in spring creating an instance of the class as a bean without us needing to define the bean in a configuration class.
 (For more visit https://www.baeldung.com/spring-component-annotation#component)

 - REST Annotations:
   - @RequestMapping:
-    - It is used to map the web requests.
-It has many optional elements like consumes, header, method, name, params, path, produces, and value.
-We use it with the class as well as the method.
+    - It is used to map the web requests, i.e. translate between a url path like fuse.domain/endpoint?param=value and the endpoint method that will handle it.
   - @GetMapping
   - @RequestParam
   - @PathVariable